lj-ditrapani/production-simulator/README.markdown

       (closure on array & index, move index along).
 Known values.
     - Run simulation
     - Check data output from simulation matches expectations

+Compile Using node.js
 - Provide alternate build (compile) via node.js.
   Compiles CoffeeScript -> JavaScript and inserts final JavaScript and CSS into `sim_template.html` to produce standalone sim.html (currently uses rhino, shell, & python to accomplish this).
+  First attempt: `compile_node.sh` is not correct because it does not use one module per file.
+  Need to compile each file separately and then join them together.

+Other ideas (testing only?)
+- "Show all panels" button (make config, run, results & summary visible at same time).
+If you click on config, run, results, or summary buttons, it hides the other panels automatically Only useful in `sim_coffee.html` for quick testing
+- Simulate all rounds:  run simulation for rounds 1-6 in sequence for current config (is this useful outside of testing?) setup() for round_num in [1..6] sim.round_num = round_num